miguelHx/miguelhx.github.io/content/intro-cs-python/pset-2.md

 Category: Intro to CS using Python
 Tags: computer-science,python

 I was able to complete this problem set in just under an hour.
 It was good practice.
-Will show code then result of unit tests.
-I really like how MIT structures the starter code.
-It's a great example of high quality code structure.
-Most of the helper functions were given, I only created two helpers.
+Will show my code then the result of running the unit tests.

 ## My solution: